elmtree-askmo/cloudcannon-app/content/learn/biology/define-hydrophilic-and-hydrophobic-properties-and-provide-examples-of-amphipathic-molecules.md

 url: /learn/biology/questions/define-hydrophilic-and-hydrophobic-properties-and-provide-examples-of-amphipathic-molecules
 score: -1.0
 related_article1:
-    id: 167202
+    id: 167212
-    title: What is the difference between saturated and unsaturated fatty acids in terms of molecular structure?
+    title: >-
+        Describe the structure of steroids and their roles in hormonal functions and as membrane components.
     subject: Biology
-    url: /learn/biology/questions/what-is-the-difference-between-saturated-and-unsaturated-fatty-acids-in-terms-of-molecular-structure
+    url: /learn/biology/questions/describe-the-structure-of-steroids-and-their-roles-in-hormonal-functions-and-as-membrane-components
 related_article2:
-    id: 167200
+    id: 167204
+    title: >-
-    title: What are the main structural components of fats, phospholipids, and steroids, and how do these structures relate to their functions?
+        What are the key structural differences between lipids and other biomolecules, and how do these differences affect their solubility?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-main-structural-components-of-fats-phospholipids-and-steroids-and-how-do-these-structures-relate-to-their-functions
+    url: /learn/biology/questions/what-are-the-key-structural-differences-between-lipids-and-other-biomolecules-and-how-do-these-differences-affect-their-solubility
 related_article3:
-    id: 167212
+    id: 167204
-    title: Describe the structure of steroids and their roles in hormonal functions and as membrane components.
+    title: >-
+        What are the key structural differences between lipids and other biomolecules, and how do these differences affect their solubility?
     subject: Biology
-    url: /learn/biology/questions/describe-the-structure-of-steroids-and-their-roles-in-hormonal-functions-and-as-membrane-components
+    url: /learn/biology/questions/what-are-the-key-structural-differences-between-lipids-and-other-biomolecules-and-how-do-these-differences-affect-their-solubility
 related_article4:
-    id: 167212
+    id: 167203
-    title: Describe the structure of steroids and their roles in hormonal functions and as membrane components.
+    title: >-
+        How can you identify a saturated fatty acid based on its molecular structure?
     subject: Biology
-    url: /learn/biology/questions/describe-the-structure-of-steroids-and-their-roles-in-hormonal-functions-and-as-membrane-components
+    url: /learn/biology/questions/how-can-you-identify-a-saturated-fatty-acid-based-on-its-molecular-structure
 related_article5:
-    id: 167200
+    id: 167203
-    title: What are the main structural components of fats, phospholipids, and steroids, and how do these structures relate to their functions?
+    title: >-
+        How can you identify a saturated fatty acid based on its molecular structure?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-main-structural-components-of-fats-phospholipids-and-steroids-and-how-do-these-structures-relate-to-their-functions
+    url: /learn/biology/questions/how-can-you-identify-a-saturated-fatty-acid-based-on-its-molecular-structure
 ---

 &nbsp;